 New Life for Retired Planes

-As airplanes get older and their flying days come to an end, many retire to the sunny and warm boneyards of Arizona.
-A select few, however, find new life albeit on the ground rather than in the sky.
-These repurposed airliners undergo an amazing transformation yet remain remarkably recognizable as their originally assembled self.
+As airplanes get older and their flying days come to an end, many retire to the sunny, warm boneyards of Arizona.
+A select few, however, find new life, albeit on the ground rather than in the sky.
+These repurposed planes undergo an amazing transformation yet remain remarkably recognizable as their originally assembled self.
 They continue to be functional in a new way, admired by many and even serve as a source of amusement and entertainment.

 Boeing 727 Hotel Suite